kevinvzandvoort/espicc-somaliland-digaale-survey-2019/README.md

   - collected with the `s3_anthropometry` form
 - `regression_data.RDS`
   - combined (aggregated) datasets of contact, participant, nutrition, and household level data, used for logistic regression analysis

 ### Figures and tables

 Code for the analysis can be found in the `./scripts` folder.
 The analysis can be replicated by running the `index.R` file (in R), which sources these scripts.

 Figures and tables will be created in a newly formed `./output` folder

+### Socialmixr

+The `./scripts/socialmixr_zenodo_data.R` script generates the data that can be used with the `socialmixr` package.
+This data has been uploaded to Zenodo: <http://example.com>.